-On November 1, 2017 the president of the Mayfair HOA could have stated that the Mayfair residents support this great historic change happening in the former slave states and though it would be a minor inconvenience they would like to see the Lee Parkway name changed.
+On November 1, 2017 the president of the Mayfair HOA could have stated that the Mayfair residents support this great historic change happening in the former slave states and though it would be a minor inconvenience would like to see the Lee Parkway name changed.

 A person might assume that no one wants to live on a street named after someone who fought to preserve the loathsome institution of slavery.
-A person might assume that residents on a street named after a person who fought to preserve slavery would be repulsed and that they would want it changed whether anyone else was concerned or not.
-Evidently the Mayfair residents aren't that bothered by a street named after Robert E. Lee nor that repulsed.
-Instead on November 1, 2017 the president of the Mayfair HOA and five others confirmed the worst stereotypes of what the attitudes of affluent white Dallas residents might have.
+A person might assume that residents on a street named after a person who fought to preserve slavery would be repulsive and they would want it changed whether anyone else was concerned or not.
+Evidently the residents aren't that bothered by a street named after Robert E. Lee nor that repulsed.
+Instead on November 1, 2017 the president of the Mayfair HOA and five others confirmed the worst stereotypes of what the attitudes of affluent white Dallas residents might have, though it has to be asked if it is a stereotype since the president of the Mayfair HOA did come to express a grievance over a possible street name.